calabash/calabash-ios-server/README.md

 ### Building

+Building dylibs now requires a Developer Team.

-Requires Xcode 6 or Xcode 7.
+Requires Xcode 7 or Xcode 8.

-Xcode 6.4 is actively tested.
-Older versions of Xcode 6 are not.
+Xcode 7.3.1 is actively tested.
+Older versions of Xcode 7 are not.

-Requires ruby >= 2.0.
+Requires ruby >= 2.2.
 The latest ruby release is preferred.

 ```
 $ git clone --recursive git@github.com:calabash/calabash-ios-server.git